nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     8. Other incorrect find wedding commands to try:
         * `find`
         * `find w/` (where wedding keyword is blank)
-        * `find w/XXX p/` (where XXX is any wedding keyword, and a/ is any other valid prefix in Wedlinker)
+        * `find w/XXX p/` (where XXX is any wedding keyword, and a/ is any other valid prefix in WedLinker)

        Expected: `Person` list remains unchanged.
 System displays error describing source of problem with the command.